PittNAIL/EquityGuard/README.md

 - **Inference Function**: The model processes batches of input data, and for each batch, predictions are made.
 Sensitive attributes are used to calculate fairness metrics (EO and DP).

 ## Citation
-> Ji, Yuelyu, Wenhe Ma, Sonish Sivarajkumar, Hang Zhang, Eugene Mathew Sadhu, Zhuochun Li, Xizhi Wu, Shyam Visweswaran, and Yanshan Wang. "*Mitigating the Risk of Health Inequity Exacerbated by Large Language Models*" NPJ Digital Medicine.
+> Ji, Yuelyu, Wenhe Ma, Sonish Sivarajkumar, Hang Zhang, Eugene Mathew Sadhu, Zhuochun Li, Xizhi Wu, Shyam Visweswaran, and Yanshan Wang. "*Mitigating the Risk of Health Inequity Exacerbated by Large Language Models.*" NPJ Digital Medicine.
 2025.